easegress-io/easegress/doc/cookbook/flash_sale.md

 		- [6.1 Parameters](#61-parameters)
 		- [6.2 Manage Shared Data](#62-manage-shared-data)

-A flash sale is a discount or promotion offered by an ecommerce store for a short period of time.
+A flash sale is a discount or promotion offered by an eCommerce store for a short period of time.
 The quantity is limited, which often means the discounts are higher or more significant than run-of-the-mill promotions.

 However, significant discounts, limited quantity, and a short period of time lead to a significant traffic spike, which often results in slow service, denial of service, or even downtime.